 At Fox Landing we pride ourselves on the quality of food we put out for our guests.
 We endeavor to fulfill dietary needs while providing a menu guests enjoy.
 Our meals are set up "buffet style" with a hot meal and a salad bar.
-Students will meet their Program Coordinator at their meeting spot before meals and wait to be dismissed to enter the dining hall by CIMI staff.
 Anyone with special and/or specific dietary needs will have an opportunity to chat with a cook before every meal.
 Alternative food options will be available for these individuals when the main meal does not meet their needs.
-After each meal, an assigned clean-up crew from each school will stay behind to clean all tables and sweep the floor.
-Chaperones and students should be made aware of these responsibilities before arrival.
+Chaperones and students should be made aware of the responsibilities listed below before arrival.